-Although hernia mesh implants have helped improve the quality of life in many patients, there have been serious complications and adverse side effects associated with these devices.
+Although implants have helped improve the quality of life in many patients, there have been serious complications and adverse side effects associated with these devices.
 Many products contain a type of plastic known as polypropylene — the same material that is used to make many types of pelvic mesh and bladder slings.

 These complications have been so serious to some that legal action has been taken.